nVent Electric (NYSE:NVT) Updates FY 2022 Earnings Guidance

 nVent Electric (NYSE:NVT) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $2.100-$2.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.190.
-The company issued revenue guidance of $2.61 billion-$2.71 billion, compared to the consensus revenue estimate of $2.62 billion.nVent Electric also updated its FY22 guidance to $2.10-2.20 EPS.
+The company provided EPS guidance of $2.100-$2.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.190.
+The company issued revenue guidance of $2.61 billion-$2.71 billion, compared to the consensus revenue estimate of $2.62 billion.nVent Electric also updated its Q1 2022 guidance to $0.420-$0.440 EPS.

-NVT has been the topic of several recent research reports.
-TheStreet raised nVent Electric from a c+ rating to a b rating in a report on Monday, October 18th.
-Zacks Investment Research cut nVent Electric from a buy rating to a hold rating in a report on Wednesday, January 26th.
-KeyCorp upped their price objective on shares of nVent Electric from $37.00 to $40.00 and gave the company an overweight rating in a research note on Friday, October 29th.
-Finally, Vertical Research upgraded shares of nVent Electric from a hold rating to a buy rating and set a $45.00 price objective for the company in a research report on Monday, January 3rd.
-One analyst has rated the stock with a hold rating and five have given a buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus target price of $41.17.
+nVent Electric (NYSE:NVT) last announced its quarterly earnings data on Tuesday, February 8th.
+The company reported $0.50 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.48 by $0.02. nVent Electric had a return on equity of 12.99% and a net margin of 10.93%.
+The business had revenue of $669.00 million during the quarter, compared to analysts’ expectations of $606.40 million.
+During the same quarter last year, the business posted $0.43 EPS.
+The business’s quarterly revenue was up 28.4% compared to the same quarter last year.
+As a group, research analysts expect that nVent Electric will post 1.95 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Friday, February 4th.
-Investors of record on Friday, January 21st were given a dividend of $0.175 per share.
-The ex-dividend date was Thursday, January 20th.
-This represents a $0.70 annualized dividend and a dividend yield of 2.02%. nVent Electric’s payout ratio is 46.67%.
+A number of research firms have recently commented on NVT.
+Vertical Research upgraded nVent Electric from a hold rating to a buy rating and set a $45.00 price objective on the stock in a report on Monday, January 3rd.
+Zacks Investment Research upgraded shares of nVent Electric from a hold rating to a buy rating and set a $40.00 price target on the stock in a research note on Friday.
+Barclays reduced their price objective on shares of nVent Electric from $51.00 to $48.00 and set an overweight rating for the company in a research report on Wednesday, February 9th.
+KeyCorp increased their target price on shares of nVent Electric from $37.00 to $40.00 and gave the company an overweight rating in a research report on Friday, October 29th.
+Finally, TheStreet raised shares of nVent Electric from a c+ rating to a b rating in a research report on Monday, October 18th.
+Six analysts have rated the stock with a buy rating, According to MarketBeat.com, the company has an average rating of Buy and an average price target of $40.83.

-In related news, insider Joseph A. Ruzynski sold 4,765 shares of the business’s stock in a transaction dated Tuesday, December 28th.
-The shares were sold at an average price of $37.83, for a total transaction of $180,259.95.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, Director Randall J. Hogan sold 132,416 shares of the stock in a transaction dated Thursday, November 18th.
-The shares were sold at an average price of $37.76, for a total transaction of $5,000,028.16.
+In other news, Director Randall J. Hogan sold 58,286 shares of the business’s stock in a transaction that occurred on Monday, November 22nd.
+The stock was sold at an average price of $37.59, for a total value of $2,190,970.74.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, Director Randall J. Hogan sold 132,416 shares of the stock in a transaction on Thursday, November 18th.
+The stock was sold at an average price of $37.76, for a total value of $5,000,028.16.
 The disclosure for this sale can be found here.
-Insiders have sold 195,467 shares of company stock valued at $7,371,259 in the last quarter.
-2.00% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 195,467 shares of company stock worth $7,371,259 over the last three months.
+2.00% of the stock is currently owned by insiders.

 nVent Electric Company Profile